Implant Supported Dentures | Purity Dental - Mulgrave

 The process of implant-supported dentures

-In your initial consultation, our dentist will conduct a thorough evaluation, with the aid of 3D imaging, to assess your oral health and if you meet the criteria for overdentures.
+1. Initial Consultation: In your initial consultation, our dentist will conduct a thorough evaluation, with the aid of 3D imaging, to assess your oral health and if you meet the criteria for overdentures.
 If any infected or damaged teeth are found, subsequent appointments will involve removing these teeth or fully treating any infection before resuming the process of getting implant-supported dentures.

-Maintaining your implant supported dentures
+Maintaining your IMPLANT-SUPPORTED dentures

 We highly recommend scheduling a regular dental checkup and professional clean around the implants every 6 months for us to evaluate that everything is in order and to intercept any problems early on.
 Interested in restoring your smile?
-We offer quality dental implants and the best dental care available so call today to speak to one of our friendly dental professionals!
+We offer quality dental implants and the best dental care available, so call today to speak to one of our friendly dental professionals!

 Feeling anxious about dental visits?